-I expected shared living, boredom and residual anger against the injustices of life to feature strongly in the sessions.
+I expected shared living, loneliness, boredom and residual anger against the injustices of life to feature strongly in the sessions.
 I was wrong.
 Respect or rather the lack thereof, was the main point of contention, grief and animated discussion.

 All the general issues of why conflict ignites were imbedded somewhere and could possibly be unearthed and explained with lots of time and patience but the most obvious was sadder and closer to home.
 I don’t feel seen or heard, therefore I create conflict because negative attention is better than no attention.

 The smallest slight was experienced as disrespect.
 This created a vicious circle of greeting, not greeting.
 Including some and excluding others without telling them the reason why.
 Completely ignoring each other to the point of not calling for medical help when someone was in need of attention.
 Back to square one, amplified, intensified and backed-up with new evidence of disrespect, less direct communication, stonewalling and a lot more gossip.
 After a patient focus on behaviours and practical examples and requests for what respect meant and looked like for anyone regardless of whether you were 65 or 85, we developed a lovely set of guidelines that everyone agreed to implement.
 Respect needs to be made visible if you want to change behaviour and ensure that intention and experience are aligned.

 The guidelines focused on practical gestures, empathy and patience.
 As simple as: if someone doesn't greet you back, don't assume they are ignoring you, they might not have heard you.
 Walk up to them, look them in the eye and say; "Good morning!'.
 No anger, no resentment and no assumptions.

 Although this happened in an Old Age Home, just imagine the implications and change in atmosphere and productivity if we all felt respected and included wherever we are.

 Next time you feel disrespected, hurt, angry and not seen, think about: